Metronidazole Gel for Rosacea UK: How It Works, Rozex, Triggers & Results

 | Ocular | Eye irritation, lid inflammation, dry eyes | Ophthalmology referral; lid hygiene; cyclosporin drops |

-Topical metronidazole is indicated for papulopustular rosacea (PPR) — the most common subtype and the one most often confused with adult acne.
-For guidance on distinguishing the two, see: Acne explained: acne vs rosacea comparison.
+Topical metronidazole is indicated for papulopustular rosacea (PPR) — the most common subtype.
+For guidance on distinguishing rosacea from acne, see: Acne explained: acne vs rosacea comparison.

 How Metronidazole Works for Rosacea